Sharon1106/11Express.js-Note-Taker/README.md

 I WANT to be able to write and save notes
 SO THAT I can organize my thoughts and keep track of tasks I need to complete
 ```
+This is a easy to use note application that allows you to post, save and delete your notes.
+And it's easy on the eyes :)
   ## Table of Contents

   * [Usage](#Usage)